This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #KYALittleTouch #CollectiveBias

 Intimacy is important to both of us.
 It keeps us connected and our marriage strong.
 I truly believe it is the glue that holds a marriage together.
 However, until the kids are asleep, I have a difficult time getting into that groove.
 One way that really helps to spice things up is a sensual massage.

 My husband loves trying something new, so I thought this would be perfect to surprise him for Valentine’s Day.
 I created a “Love Jar” with printable love coupons and mini love notes.
 Then, I filled a jar with all of them and hid the K-Y® TOUCH® inside.
-You can make this, too, and surprise your partner with an intimate gift this V-Day!
+There are so many love jar ideas out there, You can make this, too, and surprise your partner with an intimate gift this V-Day!